agmeyer4/noaa_csl/README.md

 ## Ongoing Work
 The following ongoing development can be found in ./ipynbs/noaa_csl_dev.ipynb
 * Streamline loading of different sets of regridded data (spatial boundaries, datetime ranges, etc).
-* Continue work on a "unit conversion" class to easily convert units for any of the species listed
+* Continue work on a "unit conversion" class to easily convert units for any of the species listed (especially HCXX variables).
+Tune to SAPRC molecular weights.
 * Improve visualization capabilities
 # Contact and Acknowledgements
 This work is being carried out under the direction of Dr. John C. Lin in the Land-Atmosphere Interactions Research (LAIR) group at the University of Utah, Atmospheric Sciences Department.